Rocky business restart and an enticing offer for MLB

 — MGM Resorts International is tightening its restrictions for customers and will now require masks for all guests and visitors inside casinos and other public spaces at all of its properties.
 The company had been requiring only its employees to use masks.
 Customers were asked only to abide by local regulations.

 — Disneyland has pushed back the reopening of its parks in California because state approval will not arrive in time.
 It had planned to open the gates on July 17.
 The company said the state will not issue guidelines until after July 4, not enough time to open within two weeks.
-Disney still plans to reopen the restaurants and shops at Downtown Disney District on July 9, which includes shops and restaurants, on July 9 because the state has issued guidelines for those types of businesses.
+Disney still plans to reopen the restaurants and shops at Downtown Disney District on July 9 because the state has issued guidelines for those types of businesses.

 Disney still plans to open its theme parks in Florida next month.
 California and Florida are among a handful of states that have experienced a surge in infections.